International Community Radio Taipei: 1990s

 The station started to suffer from operating challenges in the 1990s.
 The ROC government liberalized the radio market, forcing ICRT to face competition from other radio stations.
 AM576's programming lineup became weaker and lacked DJs to cover the entire twenty-four hours of air time, resulting in an automated jukebox system to replace the DJ.
 Eventually AM576 only broadcast the BBC World Service and CNN Radio and then went permanently off the air in 1999.
 News coverage in FM100 was gradually downsized.
 In 2000, ICRT moved from its original location on Yangmingshan to Taipei City.

 ICRT today

 News and current affairs

 ICRT provides news throughout the day, beginning with content from the BBC, then moving into an hour-long morning news special, in which the morning crew cover local, international, sport and business news.

 Taiwan Talk

 In 2012, ICRT launched a new feature called Taiwan Talk, a twice-weekly program designed to enhance ICRT's local news coverage.
 Hosted by reporter Eryk Smith up until the end of 2013, the news segment features interviews with members of the local community.
-Notable past interviewees include Taiwan 2012 presidential candidate Tsai Ying-wen, Indian novelist Pankaj Mishra, National Immigration Agency Director, Hsieh Li-kung (謝立功), and William Stanton (diplomat), the director of the American Institute in Taiwan.
+Notable past interviewees include Taiwan 2012 presidential candidate Tsai Ying-wen, Indian novelist Pankaj Mishra, National Immigration Agency Director, Hsieh Li-kung (謝立功), and William A. Stanton (diplomat), the director of the American Institute in Taiwan.
 Currently the program is hosted by Alex Lewis.